antononcube/Raku-LLM-Functions/README.md

 # ### Greek Salad Recipe
 #
 # **Ingredients:**
-# - 3 large tomatoes, chopped
+# - 3 medium tomatoes, cut into wedges
-# - 1 cucumber, peeled and sliced
+# - 1 cucumber, sliced
-# - 1 green bell pepper, sliced
+# - 1 green bell pepper, sliced into rings
 # - 1 small red onion, thinly sliced
-# - 1/2 cup Kalamata olives
 # - 200g (about 7 oz) feta cheese, cut into cubes or crumbled
+# - A handful of Kalamata olives
 # - 2 tablespoons extra virgin olive oil
-# - 1 tablespoon red wine vinegar or lemon juice
+# - 1 tablespoon red wine vinegar (optional)
 # - 1 teaspoon dried oregano
 # - Salt and freshly ground black pepper, to taste
 #
-# **Optional:**
-# - 1 tablespoon capers
-# - Fresh parsley or mint for garnish
-#
-# ---
-#
 # **Instructions:**
-#
-# 1. **Prepare the vegetables:** Wash and chop the tomatoes into bite-sized pieces.
-Peel and slice the cucumber.
-Slice the green bell pepper and red onion thinly.
-#
-# 2. **Combine:** In a large salad bowl, combine tomatoes, cucumber, green pepper, red onion, and Kalamata olives.
+# 1. In a large bowl, combine the tomatoes, cucumber, green bell pepper, and red onion.
-#
-# 3. **Add feta:** Add the feta cheese on top of the salad.
-You can either cube it or crumble it according to your preference.
+# 2. Add the Kalamata olives and feta cheese on top.
-#
-# 4. **Make the dressing:** In a small bowl, whisk together the olive oil, red wine vinegar (or lemon juice), oregano, salt, and pepper.
+# 3. Drizzle the olive oil and red wine vinegar over the salad.
+# 4. Sprinkle with dried oregano, salt, and pepper.
-#
-# 5. **Dress the salad:** Pour the dressing over the salad and gently toss to combine all ingredients well.
-#
-# 6. **Garnish and serve:** Optionally, sprinkle with capers and fresh herbs like parsley or mint.
-Serve immediately.
-#
-# ---
+# 5. Toss gently to combine, being careful not to break up the feta.
+# 6. Serve immediately or chill for 15-20 minutes to allow flavors to meld.
 #
 # Enjoy your fresh and flavorful Greek salad!
 ```